 Berlin needs more cyclers that's why David Ikuye, Hannes Nützmann and I went out and attached 150 hand folded origami hearts to random bicycles.
-On the front was written Thank you for cycling, on the back a URL where you could get more information about the project.
+On the front was written Thank you for cycling, on the back a URL that directed you to a page on which you could get more information about the project.